wptm/tsdz2_maxspeed_wheelsize_assistlevel/README.md

 VOAMCA firmware can be updated with this as well.
 I use it like so.
 Therefore I switch the motor on with the switch and I can ride my bike immediatelly.
 I only need my mobile with bluetooth connection if I would like to see the Voltage, Watts, Speed, etc.
+Of course you can still use your XH-18 or other display as well.

 Part One, to change default(without display) Max Speed and Wheel Size:
 -------------------------